Skip to main content

 Do I need to reconnect existing Pic-Time Blogs?

 Nope!
-Just install the plugin, and it will automatically index all Pic-Time Blogs on your site.
+Just install the Pic-Time Connect Plugin, and it will automatically index all Pic-Time Blogs on your site.

 Does this mean the Pic-Time Blogs had bad SEO rankings?